Sreelekshmiradhakrishnan/Blog-Application/README.md

 ## Description <a name="description"></a>

-It is a full-stack blog web application built with React on the frontend and Django/DRF on the backend integrated with AWS-S3 & AWS-RDS services.
+It is a full-stack blog web application built with React on the frontend and Django/DRF on the backend.

 <ins>Features:</ins>